 200g dried fruit.

-(You can use a mix of sultanas, raisins, cranberries and currents as well as some mixed peel marinaded in orange and lemon juice along with some cinnamon and clove works great.
-Allow to marinade at least overnight)
+(You can use a mix of sultanas, raisins, cranberries and currants as well as some mixed peel marinaded in orange and lemon juice along with some cinnamon and clove works great.
+Allow to

 40g icing sugar